Chabacano metro station: Incidents

-On 28 December 2010, an elderly passenger who was trying to help two people who had dropped their belongings onto the tracks fell onto the tracks himself and was subsequently struck and killed by an approaching train on Line 2.
-On 4 June 2018, a law student was arrested for attempting to use the Benito Juárez library located inside the station.
-The station manager denied him access, stating that the library was reserved for metro system personnel.
-The public prosecutor's office did not pursue charges as prosecutors deemed it unjustified to prohibit library access under the City Libraries Code, as the facility is in a public space.
-Metro system authorities later clarified that the library is open to the general public upon registration.
+On 28 December 2010, an elderly passenger attempting to help two people who had dropped their belongings onto the tracks fell onto the rails and was struck and killed by an approaching Line 2 train.
+On 4 June 2018, a law student was arrested for attempting to access the Benito Juárez library inside the station after the station manager denied him entry, stating that it was reserved for metro personnel.
+The public prosecutor’s office declined to pursue charges, deeming the restriction unjustified under the City Libraries Code, as the facility is located in a public space.
+Metro authorities later clarified that the library is open to the general public upon registration.

-The station was vandalized on 12 September 2020 by feminists protesting reported cases of harassment and restrictions on street vendors within the metro system for reported cases of harassment.
-After the collapse of a bridge on Line 12, which resulted in 26 deaths, feminists vandalized the station again and assaulted metro staff, whom they held accountable for the incident.
-On 1 April 2022, a woman slipped on an escalator, causing a chain reaction that knocked down seven other people, all of whom sustained minor injuries.
+On 12 September 2020, the station was vandalized by feminists protesting reported cases of harassment and restrictions on street vendors within the metro system.
+Following the collapse of a bridge on Line 12, which resulted in 26 deaths, demonstrators vandalized the station again and assaulted metro staff, whom they held responsible for the accident.
+On 1 April 2022, a woman slipped on an escalator, triggering a chain reaction that knocked down seven other people, all of whom sustained minor injuries.